Word equations in linear space: The (known) algorithm

-\begin{lemma} Let $w$ be a string over an alphabet $\letters$ and $w'$ a string obtained from $w$ by a~\letters-compression followed by a sequence of $(\letters_\ell,\letters_r)$-compressions (where $\letters_\ell,\letters_r$ is a partition of \letters) such that each pair $ab \in \letters^2$ is covered by some partition.
-Then $|w'| \leq \frac{2|w|+1}{3}$. \end{lemma} \begin{proof} Consider two consecutive letters $a$, $b$ in $w$.
-At least one of those letters is compressed during the procedure: \begin{itemize} \item \emph{if $a = b$:} In this case they are compressed during the \letters-compression. \item \emph{$a \neq b$:} At some point the pair $ab$ is covered by some $(\letters_\ell,\letters_r)$ compression.
+\begin{proof} Consider two consecutive letters $a$, $b$ in $w$.
+At least one of those letters is compressed during the procedure: \begin{itemize} \item \emph{if $a = b$:} In this case they are compressed during the \letters compression. \item \emph{$a \neq b$:} At some point the pair $ab$ is covered by some $(\letters_\ell,\letters_r)$ compression.
 If any of letters $a,b$ was already compressed then we are done.
 Otherwise, this occurrence of $ab$ is now compressed. \end{itemize}

 Hence each uncompressed letter in $w$ (except perhaps the last letter) can be associated with the two letters to the right that are compressed.
 This means that (in a phase) at least $\frac{2}{3}(|w|-1)$ letters are compressed and so $\abs{w'} \leq \abs{w} - \frac{1}{3}(|w|-1)$, as claimed. \end{proof}